bavc/qctools/docs/filter_descriptions.md

 ## Deflicker {#deflicker}

 This plots quantifies temporal frame luminance variations as the average mean of 5 frames at a time.
 See [http://ffmpeg.org/ffmpeg-filters.html#deflicker](http://ffmpeg.org/ffmpeg-filters.html#deflicker) for more information.

+## Entropy {#entropy}

+Plots the graylevel entropy of the histogram of the color channels.
+A color channel with only a single shade will have entropy of 0, while a channel using all shades will be 1.

+## Entropy Diff {#entropy-diff}

+Plots the frame-to-frame difference in the graylevel entropy in the histogram of each color channel of the video frames.
+Incoherancy in plotted values may help indicate a damaged digital tape source (such as scratched D5 tape) or highlight digital manipulation of the image.
+The values should correspond to chaos or discontinuity in the histogram plot.

 ## Audio